A Bit of Fatherly Advice About Online Etiquette

 9) Respect boundaries.

 Everyone has unique expectations when it comes to social media.
-Keep this in mind when you’re sharing about others.
+Keep this in mind when you are sharing about others.

 Some people are on social media for fun.
-Others use it for business and many of us do both.
-Tagging embarrassing photos, posting strange links to other people’s walls, and using bad language may seem like harmless fun to you, but it could be terribly embarrassing to someone else who’s connected to their boss on social media.
+Others use it for business, and many of us do both.
+Tagging embarrassing photos, posting strange links to other people’s walls, and using bad language may seem harmless to you but could be embarrassing to someone else who is connected to their boss on social media.

 It’s easy to misinterpret the written word.
 Avoid making snap judgments and ask for clarification when needed.
-Thank people for kindnesses and apologize when you make a mistake.
+Thank people for any kindness, and apologize when you make a mistake.

-A little compassion and kindness will go a long way toward smoothing the conflicts that inevitably arise when people interact – online or off.
+A little compassion and sensitivity will go a long way toward smoothing the conflicts that inevitably arise when people interact – online or off.

-These aren’t the only guidelines when it comes to online etiquette.
-They’re simply the ones that ring true to me.
+These are not the only guidelines when it comes to online etiquette.
+They are simply the ones that ring true to me.
 I realize different industries have different norms.
 I’m viewing online etiquette from a rather conventional perspective, which may or may not apply to you.

-Whether you choose to take the advice of Thumper’s Dad is your business.
-But keep in mind that in the end, we’re just people – interacting with other people.
-We all want to be heard and, if not loved, at least respected.
-Although you may be looking at a device, you’re interacting with living, breathing humans who (despite their differences) are probably a lot like you.
+Whether you take Thumper’s Dad’s advice is your business.
+But remember that in the end, we are just people – interacting with others.
+We all want to be seen, heard, and, if not loved, at least respected.
+Although you may be looking at a device, you are interacting with living, breathing humans who (despite their differences) are probably a lot like you.